 CEI aims to work for the benefit of the poor and the underprivileged, providing opportunities for educational advancement, support for health services and health improvement and also investing in projects which relieve poverty.
-To achieve these aims CEI will:
+To achieve these aims CEI is committed to:

-· promote greater awareness of the importance of education;
+· promoting greater awareness of the importance of education;

-· assist in skill development through education and training;
+· assisting in skill development through education and training;

-· provide medical facilities with qualified staff, provide health education emphasising the importance of hygiene and sanitation;
+· providing medical facilities with qualified staff, providing health education emphasising the importance of hygiene and sanitation;

 Since its establishment, CEI has been actively working in a remote part of Northern Bangladesh which until recently used to suffer regularly from a type of seasonal famine widely known as the ‘Monga’, often causing the most vulnerable to suffer days of starvation.